 Term base management combines terminology work and database administrative tasks that support the systematic collection, description, processing, presentation, and distribution of information about the terms and linguistic units used throughout an organization.
 Parts of speech, grammar, context, usage notes, and definitions of terms can find a home in the term base.

 What are the Benefits of Terminology Management?

 Translators and writers clearly benefit from the usage of terminology management.
 These guides allow them to work quicker and increase accuracy.
 Those benefits can reach every area of an organization.
 Proper terminology management can help improve productivity, profitability, customer relations, and the public perceptions of a brand.
 Not to mention, you can potentially increase safety and lessen opportunities for confusion amongst your customer base.
 Consistency can also help improve an organization’s professional reputation.
-Which is why it’s important to treat managing terminology as an ongoing project.
-As language and the needs of the organization evolves, it’s important that terminology management improves as well.
+This is why it’s important to treat managing terminology as an ongoing project.
+As language and the needs of the organization evolves, it’s significant that terminology management improves as well.